dkondor/iterator_zip/README.md

 ```

 ### Caveats / gotchas
 - zip_it::reference is NOT a reference to zip_it::value_type.
-I think this is allowed by the standard but
-	probably not what most people would expect (see the next point).
-This is required though so that
+This is non standard behavior, as it is
+	only allowed for InputIterators, but not ForwardIterators or anything above that.
+But in this case,
-	zip_it::reference can contain references to the actual values, while zip_it::value_type can be
+	it is required so that zip_it::reference can contain references to the actual values, while
-	safely used to copy (/ move) values.
+	zip_it::value_type can be safely used to copy (/ move) values.
+While this eliminates the main
+	concern why ForwardIterators require to return actual references (so that they can be used to
+	access / modify the referenced elements after incrementing the iterator, which the current setup
+	allows), this is not what most people would expect; see the next point as well.
 - auto x = *zit -- this will NOT copy the values, but create references; don't use this, explicitely declare
 	x as zip_it::value_type (or std::pair<T1,T2>) or zip_it::reference (or the corresponding types obtained
 	with std::iterator_traits) according to your intentions.
 This is the consequence of the previous and